 ⚠️ Note:

-Only count realistic savings.
-A reduction of 2-5% on purchasing costs is achievable, 20% usually isn't.
+Be realistic with your savings estimates.
+A 2-5% reduction in purchasing costs is achievable, but 20% usually isn't.

 Calculate the revenue impact